-The news of the IPO filing was a factor in CHRY's share price rise over the latter half of Q4 2024.
+The news of the IPO filing was a factor in CHRY's share price rise over the latter half of the fourth quarter of 2024.
 The additional liquidity that an exit would create would transform CHRY's balance and should help contribute to further discount narrowing.